 Why the very first resident of the TOR is slow with the implementation of the project in the Far East

-One of these days the tape of the Ural news agencies was flooded with inspirational news: in the industrial park "Bogoslovsky" in the Sverdlovsk region the production of power frames of Sukhoi Superjet aircraft will be placed.
-According to the work plan, initially the production of aircraft parts from aluminum, titanium and steel alloys will be formed through machining.
-At this stage, which requires financial support of 1,1 billion rubles, the project will be supported by the Russian Industry Development Fund.
-Further, the project is expected to invest another 6,9 billion rubles, for this money will be built lines machining and casting for the manufacture of products for aircraft manufacturers.
+A few days ago, inspiring news circulated around the tapes of the Ural news agencies: the Bogoslovsky industrial park in the Sverdlovsk Region will host the production of power frames for Sukhoi Superjet aircraft.
+According to the work plan, the production of aircraft parts from alloys of aluminum, titanium and steel by means of machining will initially be formed.
+At this stage, requiring financial support in the amount of 1,1 billion rubles, the project will be supported by the Russian Industry Development Fund.
+Further, another 6,9 billion rubles will be invested in the project, for this money lines for machining and casting will be built to manufacture products for aircraft manufacturers.

-If for the Ural regions this news is definitely positive, in the Far East it caused at least bewilderment.
-After all, a year ago, a very similar project of the Energia Group of Companies for the production of parts for aircraft building was called anchor for Komsomolsk Trading Company, and Epsilon-2 was the first resident of the territories of advanced development in the Far East.
-At the same time, the Epsilon-2 project hasn’t produced any bright news lately, and the meaning of behind-the-scenes project discussions in Khabarovsk and in Moscow is that the pledged investment model is not fully coordinated and is experiencing difficulties.
+If for the Ural regions this news is unambiguously positive, then in the Far East it caused at least bewilderment.
+Indeed, a year ago, a very similar project of the Energia Group of Companies for the production of parts for aircraft construction was named anchor for the Komsomolsk ASEZ, and the Epsilon-2 company was named the very first resident of the advanced development territories in the Far East.
+At the same time, the project "Epsilon-2" has not produced any bright news lately, and the meaning of the "behind the scenes" discussions of the project both in Khabarovsk and in Moscow, boils down to the fact that the underlying investment model is allegedly not fully agreed and is experiencing difficulties.

-As noted in the GC Energia, the project is co-financed through an established partnership between Energia, the Far East Development Fund and the State Transport Leasing Company (PJSC GTLK).
-"The success of the implementation depends on the concerted actions of all stakeholders - the management team, the Khabarovsk Krai Government and the Komsomolsk-on-Amur administration, business partners, investors," the press service said.
+As noted in GK Energia, the project is co-financed through the established partnership between GK Energia, the Far East Development Fund and the State Transport Leasing Company (PJSC GTLK).
+“The success of the implementation depends on the coordinated actions of all stakeholders - the management team, the government of the Khabarovsk Territory and the administration of Komsomolsk-on-Amur, business partners, investors,” the press service said.

 "Fund's money is cheap and long, but so far they are only available to borrowers who can provide first-class guarantees of return of funds to the Fund," said Alexey Chekunkov.